nilbasora/nilbasora/README.md

 ### Hey there!
 I'm Nil Basora ([@nilbasora](https://twitter.com/nilbasora)) 👋

-I'm just a junior backend developer focus on DS/ML 🤖
+I'm just a backend developer focus on DS/ML 🤖

 I'm currently working with a research team dedicated to glycemic control in diabetic patients through data analysis and deep learning. 💉